Gruff Rhys: Opera

 Rhys wrote the libretto for the 2017 opera 2117/Hedd Wyn, with music by the composer Stephen McNeff.
 The story is inspired by the life of the Welsh poet Hedd Wyn; set in the year 2117, it imagines a group of schoolchildren in a post-apocalyptic Trawsfynydd learning about the life and work of the poet.
 It was recorded by Ty Cerdd Records and released in 2022.

 Personal life

 He supports Bangor City F.C. of the League of Wales.

 He formed ieie Productions with his partner Catryn Ramasut in 2006 to produce film and television projects.

 In July 2015, Rhys received an Honorary Fellowship from Bangor University.
-Among those also receiving the honor that day was Rhys's cousin, DJ and music promoter Huw Stephens.
-Their mutual grandfather was president of the Students Union at the university.
+Among those also receiving the honour that day was Rhys's cousin, DJ and music promoter Huw Stephens.
+Their mutual grandfather was president of the Students' Union at the university.
 Rhys is also the cousin of musician MC Mabon (Gruff Meredith).